 We began intensive downtown revitalization efforts: Traffic signals were replaced with decorative four-way stop signs; One-way streets were converted to two-way; A TIF district was created; A riverfront district was established.
 As a result, 17 new businesses opened downtown.

-That same year, the city found itself on the magazine’s 2011 listings of Best Cities for Jobs and Best Places to Live Cheaply.
+That same year, the city found itself on Forbe’s magazine’s 2011 listings of Best Cities for Jobs and Best Places to Live Cheaply.

 By 2013, we were leading the nation with a 61 percent increase in real GDP growth.

 Now the city was making major investments in itself.
 In 2014, the city broke ground on a $9 million downtown parking garage project.
-In 2021, the city opened a second, free parking garage to the public.
+It was one of many projects continuing the revitalization of the downtown area.